 Russia carries out what Ukraine calls "most massive aerial attack" of the war

-Kyiv, Ukraine — Russia launched 122 missiles and 36 drones against Ukrainian targets, officials said Friday, killing at least 16 and wounding scores in what an air force official said was the biggest aerial barrage of the 22-month war.
+Kyiv, Ukraine — Russia launched 122 missiles and a score of drones against Ukrainian targets, officials said Friday, killing at least 20 civilians across the country in what an air force official said was the biggest aerial barrage of the war.

-Agence France-Press reports Prosecutor General Andriy Kostin said on social media that, "We know about 16 dead.
-97 wounded, including at least two children aged six and eight years old,"

-The Ukrainian air force intercepted 87 of the missiles and 27 of the Shahed-type drones overnight, Ukraine's military chief Valerii Zaluzhnyi said.
+The Ukrainian air force intercepted most of the ballistic and cruise missiles and the Shahed-type drones overnight, said Ukraine's military chief, Valerii Zaluzhnyi.

 Air Force commander Mykola Oleshchuk wrote on his official Telegram channel that it was "the most massive aerial attack" since Russia's full-scale invasion in February 2022.